mckeebase/genoceanic/README.md

 - OpenEHR allows rich data acquisition to inform analysis of genomic data.
 - Archetypes and Templates developed on the OpenEHR background can be re-used by other applications and services, providing a platform for innovation across all aspects of healthcare.

-## Where will Genoceanic be housed?
+## Where will GenOCEANIC be housed?
 Initially Genoceanic will "live" within the Belfast Trust, as the lead organisation for the recruitment of NI patients into the 100KGP.
-As we gain experience with the platform, the intention is to move several legacy systems onto the
+As we gain experience with the platform, the intention is to move the data from several legacy systems into GenOCEANIC, and make this data available to the NI healthcare ecosystem for patient care and approved research, with appropriate governance and anonymisation.

 ## How will we connect everything up?
 This is going to get a little technical.
 We actually do have a great deal of data about our health and care in digital systems.
 The problem is that these systems are typically very bad at talking to each other, and setting up linkages can be a difficult, time-consuming and expensive process.
 However we plan to significantly simplify this process by using the **Mirth** engine to build linkages between Belfast Trust IT systems and Genoceanic's OpenEHR clinical data repository (CDR).
 We will then connect the OpenEHR CDR to GeNIE, allowing interchange of data.
 GeNIE will act as both the user interface by which we access the clinical data for the genomics programme, and the exchange engine for communicating with the Genomics England Ltd databases.
 This is a very simple but powerful architecture, and means we can get maximum benefit.